lightsail-network/stellar-contract-bindings/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+The project is designed to be easy to add support for other languages, please open an issue or submit a pull request for any improvements or bug fixes.